abdul894/CS50_final_project/README.md

  ![registerpage](/assets/Register%20page.jpg)

- Once you've registered to need to change the **type** to **admin** to access the admin dashboard.
+ Once you've registered you need to change the **type** to **admin** to access the admin dashboard.
 In order to do that you need to run this sqlite command.

 ```bash
 UPDATE users SET type = 'admin' WHERE email = '**your_registered_email**';